-In the midst of the hustle and bustle of your SPM preparation, you may catch yourself daydreaming about how you’ll spend your post-exam days.
-And once SPM is done and dusted, you’re perfectly entitled to become a permanent fixture on your living room couch and catch up on all the TV shows you’re currently sacrificing.
+You might have dreamt about how you’ll spend your post-SPM days during your SPM preparation, but now that your exams are done and dusted, you’re perfectly entitled to become a permanent fixture on your living room couch and catch up on all the TV shows you sacrificed.

 However, once the novelty of your newfound freedom wears off (yes, that is possible), you might find yourself feeling bored out of your mind!
-Since it’s never too early to plan for your post-SPM activities, here are some ways you can spend your carefree days.
+But don’t fret — here are some ways you can spend your carefree days.

 #1.
 Travel the world